felipegimenezsilva/ClusterControlNode/README.md

 Before run the node, is needed to map the SSH port, to allow connections with SSH.
 In this case, the SSH is mapping in port 7000.
 All containers must have SSH configured in the same PORT, becauses Cluster Control apply the same configuration to connect for each node.
+The port 35000 is used to permit connection with the DATABASE SERVICE.

 ```
-docker run -itd -p 7000:22 --name node_cc node bash
+docker run -itd -p 7000:22 -p 35000:35000 --name node_cc node bash
 ```

 The next step is create the certificates, and change the root password of each